-Sangiovese is the red-wine grape that defines Italy.
-It is the star of countless Tuscan wines — Chianti, Morellino di Scansano and more.
-With balanced acidity and cherry-like fruit, it is cherished as the "king of food wines."
+Sangiovese is the grape that defines Italian red wine.
+It is the star of Chianti, Morellino di Scansano, Brunello di Montalcino and countless other labels centred on Tuscany.
+With its balanced acidity and cherry fruit, it is cherished as the "king of food wines," and it is the most widely planted grape in Italy, the country's very soul in a glass.

 What does Sangiovese taste like?

-Red cherry and plum fruit, with dried-herb and black-tea aromas.
-Acidity is firm and tannins are medium.
-Its range is the appeal — from bright and breezy to aged and powerful.
+Red cherry and plum fruit, with notes of dried herbs and black tea.
+The acidity is firm and the tannins are medium.
+Its great appeal is range, from bright and breezy styles to deep, aged ones.

 | Attribute | Tendency |